stestaub/stestaub.github.io/_posts/2017-02-07-sample-project-with-rails-1.markdown

 Our demo application will be a simple photoblog where users can do the following:

 * Sign up with an email address and display name
-* Upload multiple photos and give it a name
+* Upload photos and give it a name
 * Browse all available photos
 * Comment on a photo